anbox-cloud/discourse-docs/index.md

-Anbox Cloud makes it possible to run Android apps in the cloud and supports all kinds of different use cases, including high-performance streaming of graphics to desktop and mobile client devices.

-Using container technology, Anbox Cloud manages the application life cycle while optimising for high density, performance and fast container boot times.
-It is scalable from a single-machine installation that can run scores of single Android systems to an entire cluster of machines.
+Anbox Cloud enables running Android apps on any cloud platform at scale.
+It uses [LXD containers](https://linuxcontainers.org/) to run the nested Android containers and [Juju](https://charmhub.io/) for deployment in a cloud environment.

 Anbox Cloud supports x86 and Arm64 hardware, providing the same set of features for both architectures.
-Deploying the solution is simple and straightforward, and it is based on powerful and battle-proven software from Canonical like [LXD](https://linuxcontainers.org/) and [Juju](https://jujucharms.com/).

-Anbox Cloud uses system containers to emulate Android systems.
-This method results in an isolation and security level similar to virtual machines with an overhead as low as process containers.
-Therefore, Anbox Cloud can provide at least twice the container density compared to other Android emulation solutions, and can serve up to 100 Android instances per server.
+Since Anbox Cloud uses containerisation to emulate Android systems, you can achieve the isolation and security level of a virtual machine without the associated overhead.
+Therefore, compared to other Android emulation solutions, Anbox Cloud can provide at least twice the container density and can serve up to 100 Android instances per server.

-You should consider using Anbox Cloud if you want to deliver mobile applications that don't depend on the capabilities of your user's devices and that offload compute, storage and energy-intensive applications from the end device to the cloud.
-Typical use cases include mobile game streaming services, corporate application streaming, application automation and Android application testing.
+Due to its highly scalable nature and performance optimisation, delivering device-agnostic mobile applications becomes very easy.
+Popular use cases of Anbox Cloud include mobile game streaming services, corporate application streaming, application automation and testing.

+# In this documentaion
 | | |
 |--|--|
 |  [Tutorials](https://discourse.ubuntu.com/t/tutorials/28826)</br>  Get started - a hands-on introduction to Anbox Cloud for new users </br> |  [How-to guides](https://discourse.ubuntu.com/t/how-to-guides/28827) </br> Step-by-step guides covering key operations and common tasks |
 |  [Explanation](https://discourse.ubuntu.com/t/explanation/28829) </br> Concepts - discussion and clarification of key topics, architecture  | [Reference](https://discourse.ubuntu.com/t/reference/28828) </br> Technical information - specifications, APIs |

-## What's new

-Along with bug fixes and general improvements, Anbox Cloud 1.18 includes the following changes:

-* Streaming improvements
-* Support for the Android container to use a custom Android ID
-* Updated Mesa driver
-* Various dashboard improvements

-For detailed information, see the [Release notes](https://discourse.ubuntu.com/t/release-notes/17842).

 ## Project and community